pje/WavTap/README.md

 ## WavTap

-capture whatever your mac is playing to an audio file.
+capture whatever your mac is playing to an audio file

 start or stop recording with `^⌘Space` (control-command-space)